mmilunicmobile/RoboPiLink/docs/MANUAL-INSTALL.md

   }
 ```

-Make sure that `"raspberrypi"` in the `RoboPiLink` creation is the hostname/local IP address of your Raspberry Pi.
+Make sure that `"raspberrypi"` in the `RoboPiLink.remotePi()` call is the hostname/local IP address of your Raspberry Pi.
 (By default this is `raspberrypi` hence the default.)

 ## Write Code